-This article aims to provide insight on NFTs at a basic level.
+This article aims to provide insight into NFTs at a basic level.
 It references blockchain technology and cryptocurrency.
-If you are unfamiliar with the DeFi, do read our articles on blockchain, crypto, and DeFi before reading this article.
+If you are unfamiliar with the DeFi, read our articles on blockchain, crypto, and DeFi before reading this article.

 Non-Fungible Token: A non-interchangeable unit of data stored on the blockchain.

 An initialism for non-fungible tokens, NFTs are a type of cryptocurrency token.
 Each NFT is non-fungible, which means that it is one of a kind and irreplaceable.
 This quality makes it different from other crypto tokens, such as Bitcoin.
 One bitcoin can be exchanged for another, but each NFT is unique and cannot easily be traded.